 Timber is still a somewhat niche investment, so it’s not surprising that many land buyers may not be familiar with how to value timber land.

-Yet, forested lands that are owned and operated for the sole purpose of investing is not new in concept.
+Yet, holding forested lands for investment purposes is not a new concept.

 And it’s a great thing that this is happening, for timber land is a unique investment that allows you to own, enjoy, and profit off of it all at the same time.